Berlin, New Hampshire: Inventions

+Language and slang

+Berlin was known for its unique French dialect as well as its Franglais vocabulary.
+In 2009, historical and contemporary Berlin slang was compiled into a self-published book, the Berlin Dictionary, with over seventy contributors.

 Sports

 The city's Notre Dame Arena had a team in the low-level professional Federal Hockey League called the Berlin River Drivers from 2015 to 2017.
 In 2018, the Quebec-based Ligue Nord-Américaine de Hockey minor professional league added the Berlin BlackJacks, but the team was relocated to Saint-Jérôme, Quebec, by December 2018.

 Government

 In the New Hampshire Senate, Berlin is included in the 1st District and is currently represented by Republican Erin Hennessey.
 In the New Hampshire House of Representatives, Berlin is included in the Coös 3rd District and is currently represented by Democrats Eamon Kelley, Larry Laflamme and Republican Robert Theberge.
 On the New Hampshire Executive Council, Berlin is in the 1st District and is represented by Republican Joseph Kenney.
 In the United States House of Representatives, Berlin is in New Hampshire's 2nd congressional district and is currently represented by Democrat Maggie Goodlander.

 Education

 Public schools

 Public education is managed by Berlin Public Schools.
 Schools include: